• Skip to main content

 1. Right-click on Start button and click on Device Manager.

-2. Expand Printers Entry > Right-click on the Printer Name and select Update Driver option.
+2. On Device Manager screen, expand Printers Entry > Right-click on the Printer Name and select Update Driver option.

 Update Printer Device Driver